hanyeSU/MEGR2810/README.md

 This is the branch contains Jupyter Notebooks from Python Numerical Methods.
+This is my personal practice space.
+Please refer to Python Programming and Numerical Methods - A Guide for Engineers and Scientists at Berkeley Python Numerical Methods for the original source.